rneuhausler/coralModel-analyses/README.md

 ```
 sh coralModel-grazingLoop.sh
 ```
 Once the model is done running, you should see a folder titled `/output` in the `/scripts` folder.
-In here, you will find all the csv files (described above in Outputs and Metrics) organized into folders (mentioned above in Outputs and Metrics).
+In here, you will find all the csv files (described above in Outputs and Metrics) organized into folders (mentioned above in Outputs).

 To explore your outputs: